SAMPLES

 SAT

-Throughout the body of each ACT or SAT practice essay that I review over the course of 30 MINUTES, I provide detailed suggestions.
+Throughout the body of each practice exam essay that I review over the course of 30 MINUTES, I provide detailed suggestions.
 I also include a SUMMARY COMMENT AND SCORES like the following SAMPLES FROM FOUR ACT ESSAYS:

 Scores = 3 out of 6